borkshop/kni/CHANGE.md

   The terminal implementation is ready.
   The web implementation is not ready.

+# v3.0.2

+Fixes the HTML generator by including the necessary missing files in the published package.

+# v3.0.1

+Attempts to fix a bug in the HTML generator, but fails.
+See version v3.0.2 or newer.

 # v3.0.0

 This version allows options to be declared in subroutines.